tap349/tap349.github.io/_posts/2017-07-27-phoenix-ecto.md

 ## associations

-### associations vs. foreign key columns
+### associations vs. FK columns

 <http://blog.plataformatec.com.br/2015/08/working-with-ecto-associations-and-embeds/>

-prefer defining associations to specifying foreign key columns in schema definitions (or else you won't be able to use them in queries):
+prefer defining associations to specifying FK columns in schema definitions (or else you won't be able to use them in queries):

 ```elixir
 schema "cards" do